loosolab/TOBIAS/README.md

 de.NBI cloud aware pipeline
 ------------

 We also provide the TOBIAS nextflow pipeline for a cloud computing environment.
-There is one version utilising a kubernetes framework, and a second version utilizing a webbased job scheduler, started automatically within a local TOBIAS run, making use of the de.NBI [cloud] (https://github.molgen.mpg.de/loosolab/TOBIAS-nextflow).
+There is one version utilising a kubernetes framework, and a second version utilizing a webbased job scheduler, started automatically within a local TOBIAS run, making use of the de.NBI [cloud](https://github.molgen.mpg.de/loosolab/TOBIAS-nextflow).